braze-inc/braze-docs/_docs/_partners/additional_channels/mobile_wallet/passkit.md

 #### Step 3: Create Your Encryption Signature using a SHA1 HMAC Hash

-Mext, you will be creating your encryption signature using a [SHA1 HMAC](https://en.wikipedia.org/wiki/HMAC) hash of the project URL and the payload.
+Next, you will be creating your encryption signature using a [SHA1 HMAC][16] hash of the project URL and the payload.

 The second code snippet you must add to your content block captures the URL to be used for hashing.
 {% raw %}